 Your safety is our number one goal!
 We know that you expect a great experience when you visit the Science Center and thoughtful measures have been taken to ensure that we meet your expectations.

-Considering this assessment and additional guidelines by the CDC, masks are optional for visitors to Carnegie Museums.
+Masks are currently optional for visitors to Carnegie Museums.
 We will continue to monitor the pandemic and respond to expert guidance, and we stand ready to adjust our policy should that prove necessary.

 Masks are available on-site if you request one.
-If you have tested positive for COVID-19, are experiencing symptoms, or have been exposed to COVID-19, we invite you to explore our virtual offerings at Science at Home.
+If you have tested positive for COVID-19, are experiencing symptoms, or have been exposed to COVID-19, we invite you to explore our virtual offerings.

 If you or a family member have not been vaccinated, please consider taking this important step to protect yourselves and others around you!

 Are there any restrictions as to what I can bring with me to the Science Center?

 We welcome our guests to bring things with them to make sure their visit is comfortable and enjoyable.
 For the safety and comfort of all of our visitors and the preservation of our exhibits, there are a few restrictions.
 Firearms and Weapons of any kind are not permitted in our buildings.
 Our buildings are gun-free facilities and our entire campus is smoke and tobacco free.
 This includes smokeless tobacco and e-cigarettes or vaping devices.

 Please note: Carnegie Museums reserves the right to require that visitors who do not follow posted safety guidelines or instructions from our staff leave the premises.
 Please see our Visitor Conduct Policy for more information.